teamdfir/sift/README.md

 # SANS Investigative Forensic Toolkit (SIFT)

 This repository is used to track all issues for SIFT.

-## Important
+## Installation

-SIFT is moving to using `Salt` for configuration management of the SIFT VM.
-This is being coordinated with a similar effort for REMnux so that the two distributions will be compatible and not conflict with each other.
+The installation and setup process has been streamlined by the release of the [SIFT CLI](https://github.com/sans-dfir/sift-cli).
+Please follow these [instructions](https://github.com/sans-dfir/sift-cli#installation) to install the CLI tool.

+### Manual

-If you are interested in contributing or testing out this new installation method, please visit the [sift-salt](https://github.com/sans-dfir/sift-saltstack) repository.
+If you are interested in contributing, testing or installing manually without using the CLI tool, please visit the [sift-salt](https://github.com/sans-dfir/sift-saltstack) repository.

-## Legacy Install and Update Method

-Currently the old method of install and update via a bash script is still available https://github.com/sans-dfir/sift-bootstrap.
+### Bootstrap (Fully Deprecated)

+This method is no longer supported.
+The [repository](https://github.com/sans-dfir/sift-bootstrap) has been left for legacy reasons and a way to let everyone know it is no longer supported.

 ## Roadmap

-These are somewhat in order by priority.

-* [x] Use Saltstack to build and perform updates to any SIFT installation (https://github.com/sans-dfir/sift-saltstack) https://github.com/sans-dfir/sift/issues/114
+* [ ] VMs should be published at least monthly (or more frequently)
 * [ ] Be compatible with the REMnux installation (a similar effort is happening to make it use Saltstack (https://github.com/remnux/salt-states)
 * [ ] Use Packer to build VMWare/Virtualbox/Cloud images using the [salt states](https://github.com/sans-dfir/sift-saltstack) https://github.com/sans-dfir/sift/issues/116
 * [x] Use CI provider to do tests
   * [x] Each salt state should be testable and cross dependencies should be setup appropriately
   * [ ] Each salt state should include application specific testing (where possible) (ie. volatility)
-* [ ] VMs should be published at least weekly
+* [x] Use Saltstack to build and perform updates to any SIFT installation (https://github.com/sans-dfir/sift-saltstack) https://github.com/sans-dfir/sift/issues/114
 * [x] Build CLI tool to download, verify, and run salt states on VM (@ekristen is building a prototype right now that will use GitHub releases and signatures to verify salt state downloads for both SIFT and REMnux)